 We have presented simulations of a lean premixed hydrogen flame stabilized on a low-swirl burner with detailed kinetics including nitrogen emission chemistry.
 The simulations show a significant increase in production of NO compared to both the flat laminar flame and simulations at lower turbulent intensities.
-This enhancement is result of the interplay of turbulence with high fuel diffusivity characertistic of this type of low Lewis number flame.
-The present findings are consistent with experimental observations at higher pressure in [2], and with the results presented in [22].
-A detailed examination of the emissions chemistry shows that the dominant pathway to NO formation is through an NNH pathway, with the thermal mechanism playing a much smaller role, accounting for only about 20% of the overall NO emissions.
+The present findings are consistent with experimental observations at higher pressure in [2].
+A detailed examination of the emissions chemistry shows that the dominant pathway is through an NNH pathway with the thermal mechanism playing a much smaller role, accounting for only about 20% of the overall NO emissions.
 In future work, we plan to investigate emissions chemistry at higher pressures more characteristic of a realistic turbine environment.